 The group ensures that Te Papa is successful and operationally effective, both as a museum, and as a Crown Entity.

 Museum and Commercial Services

 The Museum and Commercial Services Directorate delivers exceptional services and experiences that provide value for money, enhanced brand and financial sustainability.
 It plays a direct role in enabling Te Papa to deliver on its mission through contributing to the generation of revenue.

-This is achieved through identifying and maximising commercial opportunities, partnerships, and sponsorship, and through functions such as licencing and events management.
+This is achieved through identifying and maximising commercial opportunities and through functions such as events management.